Welcome to Year 3!

 In Year 3 we have two classes - Alexandre and Discovery Class.

-In Alexandre class the teacher is Mrs Alexandre and the teaching assistants are Mrs Mackey and Dr James 1:1.
+In Alexandre class the teacher is Mrs Alexandre and the Teaching Assistants are Mrs Mackey and Miss Jabar Key Worker.

-In Discovery class the teacher is Mr Fenna and the teaching assistant is Mrs Rubie-Todd.
+In Discovery class the teacher is Mr Pye and the Teaching Assistant is Mrs Brooks.

 In Term 1, Year 3 will be exploring the topic of the Stone Age.
 The children will be exploring a text known as 'The Stone Age Boy' which will be connected to their English learning this term.
 The children will learn to retell a story and write their own version of the story throughout the term.
 At the end of the unit, the children will learn to reinvent parts of the text to make an invented version of the story.
 Year 3 will focus on punctuation such as commas for lists and for clauses, ellipsis for suspense, exclamations and question marks to intrigue the reader and continue with basic punctuation skills such as capital letters and full stops.
 The children will also learn to edit their stories and publish final versions of work in neatest handwriting.